Sixth Form Curriculum

 - Teachers cater for individual students’ interests and capabilities through scaffolded activities and targeted support in timetabled lessons and independent study support.

-- To aid the transition between KS4 and KS5 there is a programme of liaison meetings between KS4 and KS5 teachers.
-In addition there is bridging work that is set over the summer of transition between the end of Year 11 and the start of Year 12.
+- To aid the transition between KS4 and KS5, there is bridging work that is set over the summer of transition between the end of Year 11 and the start of Year 12.

 - Much more emphasis is placed on independent study with supervised areas in the Sixth Form Centre for this to be supported.
 Subject staff, form tutors and outside speakers provide guidance on study skills, revision techniques and time management.